About Bois de Jasmin Blog

 I have a regular fragrance column in The Financial Times Magazine and contribute to Perfumer & Flavorist Magazine.
-My photography appears in Condé Nast Traveller , while my writing on culture and lifestyle topics can be found in a variety of other publications, both in print and online: ELLE, Red Magazine, Flair.
+My photography appears in Condé Nast Traveller , while my writing on culture and lifestyle topics can be found in a variety of publications such as The New York Times, ELLE, Red Magazine, Marie Claire, Flair.
 You can see the whole list at My Publications page.

 Disclaimer: Bois de Jasmin is a personal blog developed and written by me, Victoria Frolova.
 I am not paid to recommend anything by anyone and I only write about products that I have sampled myself.
 I do not write about fragrance brands with which I have been involved as part of my professional career.
 I do not accept any form of paid topic insertions, sponsored posts, payment for link insertion, posts or product mentions.
 I use Google AdSense, a third-party keyword based ad system, which reacts automatically to the content on the site.
 If the sample came from the manufacturer or its PR agency, the source is identified in the review.

 My first brush with perfume greatness came in the form of a bottle of White Linen lotion.
 About 20 years later, I fell down the rabbit hole after reading Perfumes: The A to Z Guide cover to cover on a flight.
 Currently I live in Denver and am the content marketing manager at a small software company based in Boston.
 I also write poetry (with collections including The French Exit and The Self Unstable), and I am a founding member of Denver Poets’ Theater.
 You can also read my other writing at my blog, The French Exit.

 Photograph by Maiz Lucero.